elliemcavoy/zolsha-order-online/README.md

 <ol>
 <li>Automatically deleting and removing past dining reservations from the database and therefore from the user profile as well.</li>
+<li>Create an 'address book' of the restaurants customers who have previously ordered or booked a table and only gice access to the admin user.</li>
+<li>Add additional functionality to the Restaurant Dashboard to allow the restaurant owner to contact customers by email directly from the dashboard.</li>
 </ol>